 by Sasha Alyson

 The UNESCO Institute for Statistics handles U.N. data about education, so I regularly look at UIS reports.
-Again and again, I’m surprised at what I find.
+Again and again, I’m stunned at what I find.
 Here are two examples I’ve reported previously:

 One report used a line chart to connect education levels for various regions, suggesting a non-existent trend.
 The mistake would be understandable for a high school student.
 Here, it demonstrated that UIS had no grasp of basic statistics.
 Story.